Higher rank Segre integrals over the Hilbert scheme of points: blowups

 By \cite {F}, Proposition $14.2.2$, Here $\mathcal E$ and $V^{[n]}$ are pulled back to the product from $G(2n, 4n-1)$ and $S^{[n]}$ respectively.
 The vector bundle $\mathcal E^{\vee} \otimes V^{[n]}$ has a natural section $s$.
 This is induced by the morphism obtained by composing the inclusion on $G(2n, 4n-1)$ with the evaluation map \eqref{ev} The zero locus $\mathbb D$ of the section $s$ is expected to be zero-dimensional, but let us suppose it is in excess with dimension $d$, so that The excess intersection formula of Section 14.4 in \cite {F} reads

 where $\pi: \mathbb D \to S^{[n]}.$

 We now compute the right hand side of equation \eqref{excess0}.
 By definition, We describe $\mathbb D$ in concrete terms.
 Observe that and set The argument of Lemma \ref{propexpl} shows that $H^1(V\otimes \mathcal O(-E))=0$.
 Therefore Observe next that Indeed, if $Z\not \subset E$, by Lemma \ref{propexpl} is surjective.
 The kernel is of dimension $(4n-1)-2n=2n-1$, hence it cannot contain a subspace $W$ of dimension $2n$.
 Furthermore, for $Z\subset E$, the restriction factors through $H^0(V|_{E})$.
 Since $V|_E=\mathcal O_E(n-2)\otimes \mathbb C^2$, the restriction is injective.
-Therefore, Consequently, we have so that
+Therefore, Consequently, we have so that This identification holds scheme-theoretically.
+Indeed, it is easy to check that the above pointwise arguments can also be carried out in families.
+The key observation is that cohomology and base change commute for all relative constructions involved.

 In $K$-theory, the normal bundle to $\mathbb D$ is Here $2n-2$ is the dimension of the quotient $H^0(V)/\Lambda_0$ and the two summands are restricted to $\mathbb D.$ We now calculate

 Let $\zeta$ denote the hyperplane class on $E^{[n]} \simeq \mathbb P^n$ and $h$ denote the hyperplane in the Grassmannian $G(2n, \Lambda_0) \simeq \mathbb P^{2n}.$ We have The last two formulas for the total Chern classes of tautological vector bundles over the Hilbert scheme of points on $\mathbb P^1$ are explained for instance in the proof of Theorem $2$ of \cite {mop2}.
 Completing the calculation,